midepeter/gonewsapi/README.md

 # gonewsapi
-This is an golang wrapper for the news API
+This is a golang wrapper for the news API